seyong2/moodmeow.github.io/index.md

 </p>

 <p>
-  Ever wondered what your cat is feeling?
+  Ever wondered what your cat is feeling?<br>

-  MoodMeow uses AI to analyze your cat’s facial expressions and reveal their mood!
+  MoodMeow uses AI to analyze your cat’s facial expressions and reveal their mood!<br>

-  Just snap a photo or upload one, and let the app do the magic.
+  Just snap a photo or upload one, and let the app do the magic.<br>
 </p>

 <p align='center'>